arizas/Ariz-HumanityBridge/HOW-WE-WORK.md

 **4. Milestones:** Ariz GMS will group several related tickets into themes using milestones.

-**5. Start/End Dates:** Active Ariz GMS contributors may assign estimated dates to help us plan roadmap and potential resource needs for specific deliverables.
+**5. Start/End Dates:** Active Ariz GMS contributors may assign estimated dates to help us plan the roadmap and potential resource needs for specific deliverables.
+Please ensure that end date and size is updated when accepting an Issue.

-Once an item is triaged, we move it to the Backlog column.

-# **Workflow**
-Our workflow guides us through managing issues and pull requests from start to finish.

 # **Communication**
 We use the following channels for communication: